Blog

 In September last year, at the Hong Kong Jewelry & Gem Fair, the Russian company presented its first assortment of large colored diamonds.
 Called the “True Colors Collection,” Alrosa described it as a stepping stone in a new strategy to become the world leader in the production of colored polished diamonds.

-Speaking to the media in Hong Kong in 2018, Evgeny Agureev, Director of Alrosa’s United Selling Organization, reported that, on annual basis, the company produces at least 7,000 carats of colored diamonds per year.
+Speaking to the media in Hong Kong in 2018, Evgeny Agureev, Director of Alrosa’s United Selling Organization, reported that, on annual basis, the company produces at least 7,000 carats of Fancy colored diamonds per year.

 Fancy colored diamonds are extracted at the all company’s various mines, but the two areas that have yielded the highest numbers are the alluvial mines of JSC Anabar Diamonds in Yakutia, in the northeast of the country, and the open pit of PJSC Severalmaz, located in the Arkhangelsk region in the northwest of Russia.